 The first Friday in October, a handful of Wolves drove down to Liberty State Park in New Jersey, where they joined a neo-Nazi protest of the Immigrant Workers Freedom Ride.
 Sporting White Revolution t-shirts, the Wolves listened to fiery anti-immigrant speeches, posed for TV cameras with practiced snarls on their faces, and wielded signs with slogans like "We Won't Trade Our Borders For Landscapers."

 Back home in Connecticut, the new school year brought new ways to stir trouble.
 Outside a hopping house party in Trumbull, about 20 Wolves and their friends surrounded a car containing two African-American teenagers trying to leave the festivities.
-As the car's white driver attempted to maneuver away from the threats and "hateful slurs" being shouted at her friends, Staehly used one massive forearm to smash out the back window.
+As the car's white driver attempted to maneuver away from the threats and "hateful slurs" being shouted at her friends, one of the Wolves used his massive forearm to smash out the back window.

-Police arrived quickly and arrested Staehly.
-The police report noted that he was carrying a card from the neo-Nazi National Alliance, that he'd chucked his swastika T-shirt into a friend's truck bed before the cops showed up, and that his left arm bore a "Kill" tattoo.
+Police arrived quickly and made an arrest.
+The police report noted that the arrested Wolf was carrying a card from the neo-Nazi National Alliance, that he'd chucked his swastika T-shirt into a friend's truck bed before the cops showed up, and that his left arm bore a "Kill" tattoo.

 West Haven High had just lost part of its offensive line.